 Depending on what you are looking to focus on, you can pick your ride.
 For instance, if you are looking to tone up your muscles, the cycle concentrates on your thighs and calves, something which we all want to focus on and a little on the muscles on the arms as well.

 The cross trainer, on the other hand, deals with your back, arms, chest, and stomach.
 It also concentrates on the buttocks, thighs, and calves.
 So, in short, if you want to concentrate on your thighs alone, pick the cycle and the cross trainer would be for the ones who want a complete workout.
-As far as weight loss is concerned, it all depends on the intensity you work out with on the both of them.
+As far as weight loss is concerned, it all depends on the intensity you work out with on both of them.
 An hour of working out on these machines burns about 400 to 800 calories roughly.
-Greater the intensity of your workout, greater the weight loss.
+Greater the intensity of your workout, the greater the weight loss.

 Now that we have established the differences, what suits you the best?
 You will be able to easily narrow it down from here.
 However, if you are well equipped with space, you might want to take both.
 The cycle, on one hand, helps in increasing flexibility of the body and muscle strength as well.
 But, it works mostly on the lower body only.
-The cross trainer, on the other hand, works on the entire body which in turns helps to a great extent in reducing the risk towards cardiovascular diseases.
-In a lifestyle that we are leading which is all bent towards a disease prone timeline, it is important to keep in check and to stay fit with regard to it.
+The cross trainer, on the other hand, works on the entire body which in turn helps to a great extent in reducing the risk towards cardiovascular diseases.
+In a lifestyle that we are leading which is all bent towards a disease-prone timeline, it is important to keep in check and to stay fit with regard to it.
 Hence, if you are looking to stay on the side where the grass is greener, it is time you step up and take a call.